MervCodes

 Write-Behind (Write-Back)

-The application writes to Redis first, and the data is asynchronously persisted to the database later.
-This dramatically speeds up write-heavy workloads but introduces the risk of data loss if Redis fails before the data is flushed to disk.
-Use this strategy only when you can tolerate some degree of data loss.
+Write to Redis first, then flush to the database asynchronously.
+This is great for write-heavy workloads but introduces real risk — if Redis dies before the data is persisted, it's gone.
+Only use this when you can live with some potential data loss.

 Read-Through

-Similar to cache-aside, but the caching layer itself is responsible for loading data from the source on a miss.
-This pattern is often implemented at the infrastructure level rather than in application code.
+Similar to cache-aside, but the caching layer itself handles loading from the source on a miss.
+This is usually implemented at the infrastructure level rather than in your app code.

 Cache Invalidation: The Hard Part